Learning Outcomes

 Form PA1P is used when the deceased left a valid will and at least one executor is able and willing to act.
 The form requires:

-- details of the deceased and the will (including any codicils)
+- details of the deceased and the will (including any codicils), with the original will lodged and copies provided

 - information about all executors (including those who renounce or have power reserved)

-- a legal declaration by the applicant(s) to administer the estate according to law
+- a legal statement by the applicant(s) to administer the estate according to law, acknowledging accountability for truthful evidence

 Form PA1A – Application for Letters of Administration (Intestacy Cases)